itaicohengroup/watershed_cells_gui/README.md

 ```

 This will open the watershed cells GUI in a window with handle `h`.
 Within this handle, you can access the current state of the GUI
 data in the `UserData` field.
-In particular, `h.UserData` is a struct with the field `params`, which holds the current paramers from the
+In particular, `h.UserData` is a struct with the field `params`, which holds the current parameters from the
 GUI and `results`, which holds the current analysis results.
 For example, after the GUI opens, run `h.UserData.params.image.path` to return the path to the image being analyzed, or run `h.UserData.results.segmentation.number` to return the total number of regions found during segmentation.
 These fields are all populated with default values when the GUI is created, but will update as you use the GUI.

 ### Option 2: Standalone Application

+_Note: The standalone application is not currently available._

 Download and run the application installer: `watershed_cells_gui_installer_mcr.exe` (be patient, it may take a few minutes to open).
 This will open a MATLAB-based installer to guide you through the installation process, as in Figure 2.
 Use this window to install the application and other related requirements, including the MATLAB Runtime.